 The three-month MosPrime rate, which large Moscow banks say they charge one another, may drop 23 basis points, or 0.23 percentage point, in the next three months, according to forward-rate agreements tracked by Bloomberg.

-Economists are predicting the central bank will push back easing, delivering one quarter-point cut in the third quarter followed by another reduction in the fourth, according to a Bloomberg survey conducted in June.
-The previous month analysts predicted two cuts this quarter.
+Economists are predicting the central bank will push back easing, delivering one quarter-point cut to the main short-term repurchase rates in the third quarter followed by another reduction in the fourth, according to a Bloomberg survey conducted in June.
+The previous month analysts predicted two cuts this quarter to 5 percent, from 5.5 percent now.

-Still, drop may convince Nabiullina to move more quickly to reduce rates, according to a growing minority of economists.
-The central bank has signaled a bias toward easing, reducing some longer-term rates on seldom used instruments at each of the last three meetings.
+The slower price growth may convince Nabiullina to move more quickly to reduce rates, according to a growing minority of economists.
+The central bank has signaled a bias toward easing, reducing some longer-term rates on less-used instruments at each of the last three meetings.

 “We had expected the central bank to be cautious, despite an easing bias, and hold the main policy rates to September,” Jacob Nell and Alina Slyusarchuk, analysts at Morgan Stanley (MS:US), wrote in a report last week.
 “Now we think that the good June inflation print, ongoing weak growth indicators and the exogenous tightening from higher global yields tip the balance.”